CERTIFICATIONS

 I grew up working on cars practically my entire life.
 I have been racing cars since I was 4.5 years old.
 My passion for cars runs deep which lead me to get a college degree in Automotive Technology from Pennsylvania College of Technology.
 I am a certified ASE Master Technician and Advanced Engine Specialist.
 I started substitute teaching for the local tech center in PA where I grew up and went to school.
 Between teaching and helping the students prepare for contests such as SkillsUSA I knew that I wanted to teach for a living.

 I have helped grow the program at Sollers Point.
 We have developed partnerships with several manufactures such as General Motors and Ford Motor Company.
+Teaching someone a passion and not just a subject is one of the most satisfying feelings.